githubEdit

 Note on MVC Abstraction

-While these controllers are named and used similarly to traditional MVC Controllers, they function more closely to View Models.
-In classic MVC:
+While these controllers are named similarly to traditional MVC Controllers, they function more closely as View Models.

 • Model: Handles data and business logic.